haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 	6. Click *OK*
 	7. Finally, click the *Save Edits* button and disable *Editing* mode to make the changes permanent

 7. **Using the field we just created in the attribute table, explore the small areas of Helsinki**, which is the tiniest?
 How about the largest?
 By clicking on the attribute table on a certain row, for instance Viikki, you select that area and highlight in the map view.
 You can also select features with expression.
-Click open *Select features by expression* .
+Click open *Select features by expression*.
 Alternatively you can find tools from the *Processing Toolbox*.

+	1. Open the *Field and Values* drop-down menu
+	2.
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI2UjU5YmNzcnVMSFhIMkE4Ijp7In
 N0YXJ0Ijo3OCwiZW5kIjo4OSwidGV4dCI6IkNvdmVyIGltYWdl